-d) Midtown Corridor Improvements Project (2020)
+b) Midtown Corridor Improvements Project (2020)

 This MOA project will upgrade Denali Street from Benson Boulevard to Tudor Road and 36th Avenue from A Street to Old Seward Highway.
+The project may extend improvements additionally on Denali Street to Fireweed Street and on 36th Avenue to C Street.
 The project's goal is to improve the Midtown area transportation network to accommodate all users and all modes of transportation (pedestrian, bicycle, transit, vehicle).

-This project intersects the W. 32nd Ave and E. 33rd Avenue Upgrades project at the intersection of Denali Street & E. 33rd Avenue/Calais Drive.
+This project intersects the W. 32nd Ave and E. 33rd Avenue Upgrades project at the intersection of Denali Street and E. 33rd Avenue/Calais Drive.
 Since Denali Street is classified as an arterial roadway and, since it has a higher classification than E. 33rd Avenue or Calais Drive, it will dictate improvements at this intersection.